The "King Of Staten Island" Soundtrack Has Big Pete Davidson Energy

 Warning: Spoilers are ahead for King Of Staten Island.

-However, you might be surprised by how emotional you get after hearing a bunch of grown men sing along to The Wallflowers, which happened to be Davidson and his real dad's favorite song.
+However, you might be surprised by how emotional you get after hearing a bunch of grown men sing along to The Wallflowers, which happened to be Davidson and his real dad's favourite song.